-- 1. Strict compliance with the agreed terms and conditions; - and in consistency with the Company's direction and standard; and - 1.
-Operating business incompliance with fair trade competition 3.
-Assessing the performance by highlighting the business impacts and the compliance with the laws and standards under the operating procedures.
+- 1. The Company shall implement the same treatments as Group 1. - 2.
+Strict compliance with the agreed terms and conditions. - 3.
+Maintaining the standard required for such specialization and in consistency with the Company's direction and standard. - impacts and the compliance with the laws and standards under the operating procedures.